cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 ### Appendix II: Cloud provider compute processors and micro-architectures:

-You can see the full list of AWS, GCP and Azure microarchitectures and min/max coefficients used for Compute in [this spreadsheet](https://docs.google.com/spreadsheets/d/1O7Ug_eUZvbZA4dTaA-8DNhJhoZikKD2IdD8OeNQipe4/edit#gid=381149164).
+You can see the full list of AWS, GCP and Azure microarchitectures and min/max coefficients used for Compute [here](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients/tree/main/data).

+We want to thank [@davidmytton](https://github.com/davidmytton) for collaborating with us on the creation of [this repository](https://github.com/cloud-carbon-footprint/cloud-carbon-coefficients) that calculates coefficients used in the CCF application.

 **Note on AWS Graviton 2 Processor:**